Lepcha script is used by the Lepcha language of South Asia. This script has been in Unicode since Unicode 5.1.

 The font has been tested in Microsoft Word, Notepad, LibreOffice, and Adobe InDesign.
 It also works in Microsoft Edge and Firefox.

 A compiled and uncompiled TECkit conversion table can be downloaded which maps data using the JG Lepcha font to Unicode.
-This map can be used with either TECkit and/or SILConverters 4.0.
+This map can be used with TECkit and/or SILConverters 4.0.
 It has been minimally tested.

 Mingzat can be used with any Unicode Lepcha keyboarding program.
 The Lepcha (SIL) Unicode keyboard for MacOS and Windows is based on a phonetic representation of the script.